In a way, Amazon’s journey is similar to how an MVP’s should be.

 One of the great benefits of developing an MVP is that it allows you to test your product in a real-life scenario without having to go all in.

-Amazon did an excellent job of this during their MVP phase.
+Amazon did an excellent job of this during its MVP phase.

 Studying successful companies gives us an insight into actions we can take today to succeed in our business.
 More often than not, product managers try to rely on their own logic instead of what actually works.